 Mercedes G-Class review - Engines, performance and drive

-With the demise of the Land Rover Defender, there’s nothing else like the Mercedes G-Class on the market.
-But while some aspects of the driving experience remain the same – the commanding driving position is present and correct – in just about every other respect, the G-Class has taken a quantum leap forward.
+While some aspects of the driving experience remain the same – the commanding driving position is present and correct – in just about every other respect, the G-Class has taken a quantum leap forward.

 Obviously, it’s still awesome to drive off-road.
-The clientele may have changed, but the G-Class has to be able to tackle the roughest of roads and the toughest of challenges.
+The clientele may have changed, but any G-Class has to be able to tackle the roughest of roads and the toughest of challenges.
 There are three differential locks, low range gears for off-roading and a new G-Mode, which allows the car to creep slowly but steadily over rough ground.
 There’s also an additional 10cm of wading depth – now up to 70cm when driving through water or mud.

 But the biggest surprise is how the G-Class behaves on the road.
 It’s far more agile than before, largely thanks to a thoroughly modernised suspension set-up and optional adaptive dampers.
 It’s by no means a sports car or a performance SUV – even in G 63 guise – but the redesigned chassis manages to keep the G-Class under control.

 Body roll is kept in check, although there’s not enough steering feel to encourage you to approach a corner with real vigour.
 Driving quickly requires your attention – this isn’t a lazy performance SUV.
 Enter a corner too quickly and the brakes will have to work very hard to scrub speed from the 2.5-tonne G-Class.

 A nine-speed automatic transmission is a new addition for the G-Class and it’s a slick piece of engineering, delivering smooth up and downshifts.
 It’s best left to its own devices, but some extra control is available via the weighty paddle shifts mounted behind the wheel.